-A-Levels Public Examinations Summer 2021
+GCSE Public Examinations Summer 2021

-We are writing to inform you of the arrangements for the A-Level results this summer.
+We are writing to inform you of the arrangements for the GCSE results this summer.

-As we have now received confirmation from the Department for Education (DfE) and the Joint Council for Qualifications (JCQ) in respect of the process to be adopted for the summer 2021, we would like to ensure that you fully understand how the A-Level grades will be determined, how the A-Level results will be communicated quickly and effectively, what the appeals process will be and that our usual support mechanisms are in place to assist our students with their next steps.
+As we have now received confirmation from the Department for Education (DfE) and the Joint Council for Qualifications (JCQ) in respect of the process to be adopted for the Summer 2021 GCSE Public Examinations, we would like to ensure that you fully understand how the GCSE grades will be determined, how the GCSE results will be communicated quickly and effectively, and what the appeals process will be.